grancu/testrepo/README.md

 # testrepo

-A simple performance test example how K6 can be used to test an api
+A simple performance test example how K6 can be used to test the apis of an application under test

 ## What it does
 The example simply create a number of users through an api, and adds a number of books.
+The script also deletes the books added, so that it can re-add books later on since the book data is very limited.

-It's intention is an excerice, however, the scripts are written in K6, a Performance Engineering tool.
+Its intention is an exercise, however, the scripts are written in K6, a Performance Engineering tool.
-This approach makes these scripts siutable for Performance Test.
-Thus it can be said that this project can also be used as a simple example to illustrate how to performance test a simple book shop.
+This approach makes these scripts suitable for Performance Test.
+Therefor it can be said that this project can also be used as a simple example to illustrate how to performance test a simple book-shop.

-The scripts do not test the UI, there are other tools better siutes for this.
+The scripts do not test the UI, there are other tools better suited for this.
 The scripts target the APIs.

 ## Quick setup
 ```